TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/getting-started/self-managed.md

 Note: these are editable in `.env.example`

-### 5. Examine the pre-configured API
+## 4. View the pre-configured API

-Once you're logged on to the Tyk Dashboard, navigate to the "APIs" screen.
+Once you're logged on to the Tyk Dashboard, navigate to the *APIs* screen.

-You'll see a sample `Httpbin` API.
+You'll see a sample *Httpbin* API.
 Let's click into it for more details.

-Click on "VIEW RAW DEFINITION".
-Note the `custom_middleware` block is filled out, injecting the compiled Custom go plugin into the API.
+Click on *VIEW RAW DEFINITION*.
+Note the *custom_middleware* block is filled out, injecting the compiled example Go plugin into the API.

-### 6. Send an API Request to the API
+## 5. Test the plugin

 Let's send an API request to the API Gateway so it can reverse proxy to our API.